liamhays/rk3566-mcu/rk3566_mcu_notes.md

 `PMU_SRAM` is different and may be useful for sleep modes, since it's maintained in some low-power modes.

-## MCU interrupts
+# MCU interrupts
 The SCR1 core has a 16-line "Integrated Programmable Interrupt Controller", configurable with IPIC CSRs.
 Interrupt number 0 has the lowest priority and interrupt number 16 has the highest priority.

 Although the IPIC has 16 input lines, only 4 are used in the RK3566.
 The INTMUX selects one of 4 interrupts out of 256 inputs, and interrupts from the IPIC are external interrupts to the RISC-V core.
+The TRM states that "the Interrupt Multiplexer will select 4 interrupts from 256 interrupts using round robin algorithm".
+This sounds like time division multiplexing to me, and my theory is that the INTMUX cycles through all 256 inputs very, very quickly, and each time it comes to an enabled interrupt input, it enables the smallest-numbered output line that isn't in use.
+For example, imagine that interrupt inputs 0, 10, 34, and 46 are enabled.
+On the first pass around all four enabled interrupts, interrupt 0 fires, triggering the INTMUX to enable output line 0.
+Then, on the next pass, interrupt 10 fires, and the INTMUX feeds that to line 1. **I have no idea if this is accurate, however.**

+Another theory I have is that the INTMUX will assign inputs to outputs at random, but that doesn't explain why there's four outputs.

 You can only write to the IPIC CSRs using the `CSRRW`/`CSRRWI` instructions, not the `CSRRS`/`CSRRC` (set/clear CSR bits) instructions.

-The timer in the RISC-V core feeds the timer interrupt.
-It works exactly like the RISC-V spec describes.

-I don't know how the INTMUX inputs actually map to the IPIC inputs.
-The TRM is not very helpful in its description of how the INTMUX works, so I think the best approach to using external interrupts is to set the RISC-V to direct interrupt mode, then read the INTMUX registers in the handler to figure out who caused the interrupt.
+The approach I've used so far is to set the MCU core to direct interrupt mode and branch from there, since I haven't figured out the INTMUX-IPIC connections yet.

-### INTMUX registers
+## INTMUX registers
-I have literally no idea where in memory these are located.
-The TRM provides no information on the INTMUX base address, and probing the MCU space has not been fruitful.
-From Linux, address 0x00 to 0x7c inclusive at offset 0, 0x1000, ... relative to MCU space (0xFE790000) seem to be able to hold values.
-However, 0x88 and then 0x100-0xfff for the rest of that 0x1000-sized space holds some amount of data.
-It looks like only 2 bits but it's hard to say because writing and reading data in MCU space from Linux seems iffy at best, so take this with a grain of salt.
+The TRM does not explicitly say the base address of the INTMUX the way it does for every other peripheral in the chip.
+However, the MCU section of memory is called `MCU_INTC` and is located at 0xFE790000.
+I discovered that this is the INTMUX range by probing the `MCU_INTC` section and matching the writable registers to the registers described for the INTMUX.

+The INTMUX registers and RISC-V timer registers appear to overlap.
+You can create a timer interrupt by enabling the global RISC-V timer interrupt, setting the value of `mtimecmp`, and resetting `mtime`.
+The timer defaults to running.
+However, it seems that if you go and try to read `mtime`, you'll get the value of the INTMUX register at that location.
+This *kind of* gives me the impression that writes to the `MCU_INTC` region go to both the top 6 timer registers *and* the INTMUX registers.

 # Mailbox
 The mailbox is nothing more than a set of 32-bit registers.
 Every